rancher/docs/content/rancher/v2.6/en/monitoring-alerting/rbac/_index.md

   apiGroup: rbac.authorization.k8s.io
 subjects:
 - kind: User
-  name: Manager
+  name: u-b4qkhsnliz (this can be found via `kubectl get users -A`)
   apiGroup: rbac.authorization.k8s.io
 ```

 * **ClusterRoles**: Below is an example of a YAML file to help you configure ClusterRoleBindings in Kubernetes to attach to a user.
 You will need to fill in the name below, and name is case-sensitive.
-Note that the example files shown in the `kubectl apply` commands below are named using the filenames from these example commands.

 ```
+# monitoring-admin-cluster-role-binding.yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: RoleBinding
 metadata: